-A lot of stark truths have been revealed in the past six months since COVID emerged.
+A lot of stark truths have been revealed since the beginning of the COVID-19 pandemic.
 Truths about what we believe, how we cope, how we work, and how we relate to each other.
 Marriages in particular have been put to the test as couples everywhere try to navigate parenting, working, and running a household while learning how to manage stressors and situations they’ve never had to before.
 Arguments are common.
 So are harsh realizations.
 But the situation isn’t going anywhere.

 Unscheduled Time Dredged Up Dormant Issues